-A Financial Institution may request its ARB to have certain of the Financial Institution'its Debit and Credit Transaction Activity and service fees segregated for reporting purposes.
-As a general matter, the such segregation is based on Secondary RTNs used in a specific transaction. -Secondary RTNs may be used to identify a branch, or an acquired or merged Financial Institution, or otherwise identify groupings of Debit and Credit Transaction Activity.
+A Financial Institution may request its ARB to have certain Debit and Credit Transaction Activity and service fees segregated for reporting purposes.
+As a general matter, such segregation is based on Secondary RTNs used in a specific transaction.
+Secondary RTNs may be used to identify a branch, or an acquired or merged Financial Institution, or otherwise identify groupings of Debit and Credit Transaction Activity.